AdobeDocs/campaign-web-learn.en/help/design-the-delivery/enhance-a-delivery-with-dynamic-content.md

 >[!VIDEO](https://video.tv.adobe.com/v/3425795/?learn=on&enablevpops)

-For more information, see the product documentation on [how to make your content dynamic](https://experienceleague.adobe.com/en/docs/campaign-web/v8/content/dynamic-content/gs-personalization).
+ See the product documentation for more information on [how to make your content dynamic](https://experienceleague.adobe.com/en/docs/campaign-web/v8/content/dynamic-content/gs-personalization).